 What are Key Processes for Information Architecture?

-As a solid foundation is necessary to build a house, information architecture is necessary for organizing content and building a strong website or a digital product.
+As a solid foundation is necessary to build a house, information architecture is essential for organizing content and building a strong website or a digital product.

-To obtain strong results from information architecture, it is necessary to draft an outline.
+It is necessary to draft an outline to obtain strong results from information architecture.
 Here’s how you can draft an IA outline:

 1. Company Goals

 Good information architects keep company goals in their minds.
-A typical company has the goals to reduce the working cost, increase sales and help the target audience.
+A typical company aims to reduce working costs, increase sales, and help the target audience.

 2. User Goals